elixir-europe/rdmkit/pages/national_resources/no_resources.md

       your_role: []
     url: https://dataverse.no/
   - name: openscience.no
-    description: general information about open research, especially open access and guidance for researchers and institutions
+    description: General information about open research, especially open access and guidance for researchers and institutions.
     url: https://www.openscience.no/

 ref_to_main_resources: